What exactly is Multi-touch Attribution?

 With the Last Touch Attribution model, 100% of the conversion value is credited to the lead’s last campaign touchpoint before conversion.
 If you have new leads coming into your funnel, but they are not getting to the conversion goal that you are trying to reach, you can look at that conversion goals and see which campaigns are driving the last touch conversions and making that conversion happen.
 You can then reallocate your marketing efforts and focus on the campaigns that are driving conversions.

 Linear Attribution Model

 Linear attribution distributes the conversion value evenly across all campaigns.
 This is kind of the best entry point into Multi-touch Attribution.
 The credit for the conversion is attributed to all campaigns.
-If you see a particular campaign is more successful than others when you are using linear, this is an indicator that the entire funnel before that conversion event has been successful.
-It is sort of like casting the widest nest so that you can identify which campaigns are providing most value across your entire funnel.
+If you see a particular campaign is more successful than others when using linear, this is an indicator that the entire funnel before that conversion event has been successful.
+It is sort of like casting the widest nest so that you can identify which campaigns are providing the most value across your entire funnel.

 Time Decay Attribution Model